pgEspiritu/GCP-Professional-Cloud-Engineer/Task-3-Build-Infrastructure-with-Terraform-on-Google-Cloud/Lab-05-Build-Infrastructure-with-Terraform-on-Google-Cloud.md

 ---

-## 🧩 Task 6: Use a Module from the Registry
+### 🌐 Task 6: Use a Module from the Terraform Registry

+---

-### 🌐 Step 1: Add the Network Module from the Terraform Registry
+### 🏗️ Step 1: Add the Network Module from the Terraform Registry

 In the **Terraform Registry**, locate the **Network Module** and add it to your `main.tf` with the following configuration:

 ```hcl